nasa-gibs/worldview/README.md

 The ``dist`` directory now contains a ``worldview.tar.bz2`` file which can be uploaded and unpacked to a web server.

+*Please Note:* To run Worldview from your local machine, you will need to follow the instructions in [Development Notes](doc/developing.md).

 ## Other Information